AVoudromnianos/Card-Matching-Game/README.md

 ### Restart
  When you press it:
- 1. stars become 3
+ 1. Stars become 3
- 2. timer goes 00:00:00
+ 2. Timer goes 00:00:00
- 3. cards changing place.
+ 3. Cards changing place.

  New round is loading and cards shows up for 3 seconds.